 Should you supplement with probiotics?

 Probiotics will not help you in any way when it comes to your physical performance as an athlete.
-However, for you general health and well being, then yes, probiotics are highly recommended as a means of improving overall gut health.
+However, for your general health and well-being, then yes, probiotics are highly recommended as a means of improving overall gut health.

 If you suffer from constipation, diarrhea, irritable bowel syndrome or other digestive problems, supplementing with probiotics may see you remarkable improvements.
 Because gut health has also been linked to your immune system strength, by improving your gut health, you may also be improving your overall immune system.